kumiizoo/serverless-notifaction-slack/README.md

 # How to use

 ## Prepare
-- Aliyun RAM User credentials with Administrator
+- Aliyun RAM User credentials for Administrator
   - about the Aliyun RAM User
     - https://www.alibabacloud.com/help/doc-detail/122148.htm
   - Set the credentials bellow